 One difference between running your own business and working for someone else is the comparative number of judgment calls you need to make.
-Unless, in your previous life, you were actually a High Court judge or maybe a CEO of a big firm (and even then), running your own business successfully relies on you being able and willing to make a number of good calls every day.
+Unless, in your previous life, you were actually a High Court judge or maybe a CEO of a big firm (and even then), running your own business means you have to successfully make a greater number of judgement calls which have a greater impact.
 But, how do you do that?

 Developing that kind of judgment involves three key things.
 The first is listening.
 Listening, firstly to others.
 But then also listening to yourself.
 There’s been a lot in recent years about the horrors of self-doubt and how conquering said self-doubt is a big key to success.
 The clients I see in my professional practice confirm the fact that many people are held back from taking risks or trying different things professionally by unhelpful limiting beliefs which have no basis in reality.
 Recognising and replacing these inaccurate ideas and the discouraging self-doubts they throw up is often a professional game-changer for clients.

 However, I would argue that there is such a thing as healthy doubt; those internal alarm bells which tell you that you are indeed heading in the wrong direction.
 One way of making a judgment as to which sort of doubt about the business you’re feeling is to tally up your feelings against the facts.
 Expose those doubts to the fresh air of some key questions.
 Questions like: “What exactly am I worried about/ afraid of?” (don’t be afraid to be specific).
 Maybe follow up by asking, “How long have I been feeling like this about this?”
 Then try asking yourself, “Which people or situations (real or imagined) tend to cause me feel like this?” (again try and be specific).
 And finally, ask, “Is there any hard data to back up my feeling?”